 - Don’t be afraid to elaborate on your answers

 - If there are no questions, use the pause to make points that you wish to, putting a point to one of your colleagues, or elaborating on something

 - Work out a gameplan if no-one asks a question

 - Be aware that your audience is both TV, radio and print, so you need to give enough detail for the print journalists to write full articles, so don’t worry too much about soundbites; esp since TV and radio will have the option of individual interviews

 - There may be some stupid or ill-informed questions.
 These are a chance to put your point of view and return the press conference to your agenda

 - As with all interviews, don’t repeat negative questions

 I know this seems like rather a long list of things to do, but once you’re in the rhythm of it, you should be able to command the room fairly easily and make sure that the event is a success.

-We can help you rehearse your press conference.
-Call us on 020 8332 6200, or email on email@example.com, to find out more.
+We can help you plan your press conference and rehearse it.
+Call us on 020 8332 6200, or email on firstname.lastname@example.org, to find out more.